raulk/research/eth/notes/eip-sparse-blobpool.md

 ### No normative peer scoring

 An earlier design considered a peer scoring system to grade peers by tracking their statistical ratio of requests to announcements (leechiness vs. helpfulness).
 After careful consideration, we deemed this approached brittle and dropped the feature.
 Our rationale was that such mechanism would strongly encode assumptions and confine the system to conform to some modellic behaviour, thus reducing flexibility and resilience in the face of environmental changes, shocks, or unexpected/improbable events (properties that are crucial in open and permissionless systems).
 Instead, we defer to implementations to define their own local heuristics for peer disconnection, if any.

+### devp2p message schema choices

+We note that `cell_mask` field in `NewPooledTransactionHashes` is not expressive enough to signal different local availability for type 3 txs announced within the same message.
+This limitation impacts us: (a) fully and partially available txs cannot be announced together, and (b) availability of randomly sampled columns cannot be signaled in practice (because indices vary per tx), only custody columns can be reliably announced (they're shared).

+However, the sender can split and group announcements with little overhead: fully-available txs can be bundled together, and partially available txs can be announced in separate messages.

+We considered more expressive designs, ranging from simple arrays of `cell_mask`s (one per tx), to union types express full availability more compactly, to more complex schemes involving run-length encoding and compression.
+But we concluded that the added complexity was not justified at this time.

 ## Copyright